9 Ways to Stop Sweating So Much

 It doesn’t hurt to have a few wardrobe tricks up your sleeve to conceal and reduce sweating when it matters most.

-Dress in light, breathable fabrics with ample ventilation.
+Dress in light, breathable fabrics with ample ventilation

-Dressing in lighter layers with more air flow keeps the heat down and reduces sweat build up on your clothing.
-Moisture-wicking fabrics can be a heavy sweaters best friend.
-Look for materials like cotton and bamboo.
+Wick moisture away by dressing in lighter layers with more air flow keeps the heat down and reduces sweat build up on your clothing.
+Knowing how to stop sweating with the right clothing can be a game changer.

 Sweat absorbing, sweat proof undershirts can also help hide embarrassing underarm sweat.

-Avoid sweat amplifying colors when possible.
+Avoid sweat amplifying colors when possible

 If you have an important meeting or social event – ditch the light blues, grays, and bright colors.
 These colors are infamous for highlighting unsightly pit stains and sweat marks.

-Keep these sweat-concealing colors and styles handy.
+Keep these sweat-concealing colors and styles handy

 Dark blues, blacks, dark colors and distracting patterns are excellent sweat-camouflage.
 Jackets, hoodies and sweatshirts are always useful in keeping sweat marks hidden.
+How to stop sweating so much isn’t just about what products you use, but also what you wear.

 But seriously, “dressing strategically” just isn’t fun.
 Why say goodbye to tank tops, colorful tops, and dapper dress shirts when you can use a strong antiperspirant to stop armpit sweat.